jellyfin/jellyfin.org/docs/general/post-install/networking/8_reverse-proxy/index.md

 Be careful when logging requests with your reverse proxy.
 Jellyfin sometimes sends authentication information as part of the URL (e.g `api_key` parameter), so logging the full request path can expose secrets to your logfile.
 We recommend that you either protect your logfiles or do not log full request URLs or censor sensitive data from the logfile.
-Our [nginx guide](./nginx/) includes an example how to censor sensitive information from a logfile.
+Our [proxy guides](./#Guides) include an examples on how to censor sensitive information from a logfile.

-### forwarded-for headers
+### Forwarded-For Headers

-Since the reverse proxy forwards the traffic to the Jellyfin-Server, Jellyfin will see all requests coming from the reverse proxy, not the actual Client IP's.
+When traffic is forwarded through a reverse proxy, Jellyfin sees the proxy’s IP rather than the client’s.
 This introduces potential security risks and can also break compatibility.

-Therefore the IP Address(es) of the reverse Proxy MUST be set in the Network configuration..
+Therefore, the IP address(es) of your reverse proxy must be configured under “Known Proxies” in Jellyfin’s **Network** settings.
-This will enable Jellyfin to search for `X-Forwarded-For`, `X-Forwarded-Proto` and `X-Forwarded-Host` headers and use the associated value as the source IP address.
+This allows Jellyfin to respect the `X-Forwarded-For`, `X-Forwarded-Proto`, and `X-Forwarded-Host` headers and use the associated value as the source IP address.

 This assumes that the reverse Proxy is set up to include this header, which is not always the case by default.
 If issues with source IP forwarding appear, this should be checked.